kamarada/kamarada-website/en/_posts/2020-05-06-folding-at-home-see-how-your-pc-can-help-covid-19-research.md

 That's it, congratulations!
 You are already contributing to researches.
 If you want, you can stop here, the following steps are optional.
 Follow me the curious ones!

+{% include update.html date="May 09, 2020" message="Next, I added some lines talking about identity and teams (optional)." %}

+By default, you contribute to the project anonymously, you don't need to register.
+But, optionally, you can choose a username for yourself, as well as indicate that you belong to a team.
+If you want to do this, in your FAHClient's web interface, click the **Change Identity** link.

+Fill in the **Name** and the **Team Number** fields with a username — it's recommended that you stick to just letters, numbers and underscore — and the number of the team you have joined.
+Examples of teams include:

+- [openSUSE Users team][team-opensuse] \#35676 (at the time of writing, position 389 in the [team ranking][team-stats], among almost 253 thousand registered teams)
+- [Team SUSE][team-suse] \#12841 (position 212 in the team ranking)

+{% include image.html src="/files/2020/05/fahclient-04.jpg" %}

+Now your name and team appear on the web interface and you start earning points for you and your team as your computer advances in tasks:

+{% include image.html src="/files/2020/05/fahclient-05.jpg" %}

+Maybe these points cannot be exchanged for any concrete reward, but they encourage competition between teams to see which one contributes the most to the project.

+The searchable team ranking is available on the project's [Stats][team-stats] page:

+{% include image.html src="/files/2020/05/fahclient-06.jpg" %}

+It caught my attention that [Petrobras] (a Brazilian oil company) has a [team][team-petrobras], which is 59th in the team ranking.
+Googling, I found out that [two of the company's high performance computers are contributing to  Folding@home][petrobras-fah].
+Points to Brazil!

+People of the [openSUSE] project and the [SUSE] company are committed to helping the Folding@home project and combating Covid-19.
+If you want more information, see:

+- [Folding@home - openSUSE Wiki][opensuse-wiki]
+- [SUSE's Commitment to Combat COVID-19 - SUSE Blog][suse-covid]
+- [Folding@home with openSUSE to assist with COVID-19 - openSUSE - reddit][reddit]
+- [TUMBLEWEED FAH ( Folding@Home) packages for TW - openSUSE Forums][opensuse-forums]

 ## FAHControl

 You can install the **fahcontrol** package the same way: